tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 - Card Resources
 - Panel Resources

+Typically learning resources are child folders within topic, unit or side folders.

 ## Card Resources

-These resources are represented by simple cards that can appear in a topic or unit:
+These resources are represented by simple cards that can appear in a topic, unit or side:

 | Example Resource | Display | Cards |
 | ---------------- | ------- | ----- |